AaltoVision/realsense-capture/README.md

 Tool for capturing all output from Intel RealSense Tracking Camera T265.

+## Dependencies

+* odometry for Recoder library (included as git submodule)
+* librealsense for Recoder library (included as git submodule)
+* OpenCV for writing video files (install opencv using your favorite package manager)

 ## Compile

 * Compile librealsense using their instructions (you can omit examples and such)